ethereum-optimism/optimism/specs/proposals.md

 output, and the appropriate timestamp, to the [L2 Output Root](#l2-output-root-smart-contract) contract's `appendL2Output()` function.
 The timestamp MUST be the next multiple of the `SUBMISSION_INTERVAL` value.

+The proposer may also delete the most recent output root by calling the `deleteL2Output()` function.
+The function can be called repeatedly if it is necessary to roll back the state further.

 > **Note regarding future work:** In the initial version of the system, the proposer will be the same entity as the
 > sequencer, which is a trusted role.
 In the future proposers will need to submit a bond in order to post L2 output
 > roots, and some or all of this bond may be taken in the event of a faulty proposal.